matthiasburger/IronSphere.Extensions/docs/types/StringExtension_ContainsAny(String,String[]).md

 ```

-public static Boolean ContainsAny(this String this, this String[] parameter)
+public static Boolean ContainsAny(this String this, String[] parameter)
 ```